Varsha-vk05/DevCon-1/Game Design Document (GDD) - Top-Down Zombie Game.md

 ### Primary Objective:

-Survive as long as possible against waves of zombies, managing resources, positioning, and timing to fend off increasingly difficult enemies.
+Survive as long as possible against waves of zombies, managing resources, positioning, and timing to fend off increasingly difficult enemies (zombies).